nefarius/Blazor.EventAggregator/readme.md

 The library has been developed and tested using the following tools:

-* .NET Core 3.1
+* .NET 7.0
-* Visual Studio 2019
+* Visual Studio 2022

 ## Acknowledgements

-Work is based on the code available in Caliburn.Micro.
+Work is based on the code available in [Caliburn.Micro](https://caliburnmicro.com/).